project-jam/jamutilities/README.md

 > For future cases, i'll add a .env.example file to see how it works, as for now, we're working on adding the bot, so yeah, you can PLEASE wait for it to update, and there will be an auto-update and shards.

 > [!CAUTION]
 > Using shards WILL LOOP THE START!
 THAT WON'T WORK!!!
 YOU IDIOT!
-PLEASE READ AGAIN IF YOU DIDN'T KNOW!!!!
+PLEASE READ AGAIN IF YOU DON'T KNOW WHAT YOU'RE DOING!!!!

 Anyways, to install dependencies, install first nodejs and Bun, and then install using: